lazio/edelweiss/README.md

 4. `forward()` - forwards to next page if it is in history.
 5. `add(routes: Route | Route[])` - add routes to `Router`.
 May be called many times.

-Also it has static `current` field that contains information about current route (it contains all fields from `Route` object and field `parameters` that contains matched path variables).
+Also it has static getter `current` that returns information about current route (it returns all fields from `Route` object and field `parameters` that contains matched path variables).

 In order to define path variable, you must define *path* in `Route` object as `RegExp` and needed part of path enclose in brackets: